 From sightseeing to extreme sports, read our short reviews on all 15 National Parks

-National Parks Week is 22 to 29 July 2018.
-Across this week, there will be several events (some free!) held across the National Parks.
+National Parks Fortnight is 6 to 21 April 2019.
+Across this fortnight, there will be several events (some free!) held across the National Parks.
 So, be sure to look out for events in your closest National Park.

 Great Britain has 15 National Parks scattered across the country.
 They were created by an Act of Parliament in 1949 to protect areas of natural beauty, or areas with significant historical heritage.